Handle decompositions and Kirby diagrams for the complement of plane algebraic curves: Introduction

 This paper is organized as follows.
 In Section \ref{sec:braid}, we recall the notion of braid monodromy for plane algebraic curves.
 In Section \ref{sec:handle}, we give an explicit handle decomposition for the complement.
 In Section \ref{sec:kirby}, we introduce the algorithm to draw Kirby diagrams and give some examples.

-\textbf{Acknowledgement.} The author would like to thank Professor Naohiko Kasuya for the invariable comments on this paper and helpful discussions on this research.
+\textbf{Acknowledgement.} The author would like to thank Professor Naohiko Kasuya for the invaluable comments on this paper and helpful discussions on this research.
+He also thanks the referee for careful reading and comments to improve the paper.
 The author is supported by the JSPS KAKENHI Grant Number 22KJ0114.